 Our Exploratory Research Grants support exploratory or formative studies to address gaps in health promotion research, demonstrating the potential to influence health promotion in WA.
 We will provide up to $100,000 over two years for these grants which may lead to the development of larger studies to trial interventions.

-Our Research Fellowship grants are designed to increase the number of experienced and trained researchers in WA working in health promotion research.
-Applicants can apply for a Postdoctoral Early Career or Senior Research Fellowship for up to three years to undertake their research.
-We offer one funding round for Research Fellowships per year, which opens in February.
+Our Research Fellowship grants are designed to increase the number of experienced and trained researchers working in health promotion research in WA.
+Candidates can apply for an Early Career or Senior Research Fellowship for up to three years to undertake their research project.

 Visiting Fellow grants are for organisations wishing to bring a leading expert in health promotion research or practice to WA for up to three months.
 The primary focus of the Fellows visit should be to work closely with key health promotion teams to support and inform their work, and to increase the skills and expertise for delivering evidence-based health promotion across WA.